 We are the Network Architecture Lab, and we work on fundamental questions regarding network system design:

 - Can we infer network behavior from external observations?
-We proved the feasibility of network neutrality inference [ project page, paper ].
+We proved the feasibility of network neutrality inference [ paper ].
 Earlier, we relaxed the assumption of link independence in network performance inference [ paper ].

 - Can we improve Internet transparency?
 We showed how Internet service providers can produce verifiable traffic receipts—report their own performance in a way that prevents them from lying [ paper ].

 - How should we write packet-processing software, such that we can reason about its semantics?
 We presented the first formally verified NAT written in C [ project page, paper ].
 Earlier, we demonstrated that dataplane verification can be used to verify useful properties of stateless software dataplanes [ paper ].

 - How should we write packet-processing software, such that we can reason about its performance?
 We proposed the idea of performance contracts and showed how to extract such interfaces from software NFs [ code, paper ].
 Performance interfaces evolved from performance contracts [ project page, paper ].